Amin-MAG/My-Notes/Python.md

 3. **Mobile Development**
 4. **Deployment Size**: Python applications typically require the Python interpreter to be installed on the target system, which can increase deployment size compared to compiled languages.

-## Differenced Between Python 2 & 3
+## Differences Between Python 2 & 3

 - **Print Statement vs. Function**
 - **Unicode Support**